pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ## Backwards compatible migrations

-> TLDR: Database migrations should be done carefully and with full backwards compatibility
+> TL;DR: Database migrations should be done carefully and with full backwards compatibility
 > in mind in order to support multiple devices running with different schema versions.

 Migrations of a distributed schema come with even more complications than what is mentioned above.